JohnLezama/Maker-Portfolio/README.md

 Skills: Designing (AutoDesk Inventor), 3D-printing Assembly, Arduino Programming, Soldering, Electronics, Neuro-control

-### Carbon Capture Rearch Project
+### Carbon Capture Research Project
 Date: October, 2024 - today

-Wanting to expand my horizons past mechanical and electrical engineering, I decided to pursue research for my 11th grade Science Fair Project.
+Wanting to expand my horizons past engineering and produce a meaningful project regarding our increasingly worsening climate, I decided to pursue research for my 11th grade Science Fair Project.
 Using Grand Canonical Monte Carlo Simulations and online databases, I generated different zeolites - a mineral that serves as a filter in Carbon Capture technology - and simulated their performance in capturing CO2.
 I ran many different configurations, until I discovered multiple promising zeolites that computationally beat current industry standards, potentially reducing carbon capture costs and encouraging its implementation globally.

 I'm currently working on publishing a research paper for my work that can be found [here](Assets/UtilizingGrandCanonicalMonteCarloSimulationstToDiscoverOptimalZeolitesInPostCombustionCarbonCapture.pdf).